The structure of interval orders with no infinite antichain: Introduction

 \section{Introduction}

-This paper is about the structure of interval orders.
-Let us recall that a poset $P$ is an \emph{interval order} if $P$ is isomorphic to a subset $\mathcal J$ of the set $Int(C)$ of nonempty intervals of a chain $C$, ordered as follows: if $I, J\in Int(C)$, then
+This paper is about the structure of interval orders of any cardinality.
+Let us recall that an ordered set $P$ is an \emph{interval order} if $P$ is isomorphic to a subset $\mathcal J$ of the set $Int(C)$ of nonempty intervals of a chain $C$, ordered as follows: if $I, J\in Int(C)$, then

 See \cite{fi} for a wealth of information about interval orders.